Disassembling the engine

 23.

-CAUTION: To avoid damaging the sealing surfaces, use only a tool specifically designed for removing the oil pan to remove it.
-Do not use a chisel or screwdriver to remove.
+CAUTION: To avoid damaging the sealing surfaces, use only a tool specifically designed for this purpose to remove the oil pan.
+Do not use a chisel or screwdriver for removal.

 Remove the oil pan.
-Connect the special tool, screw the locknut all the way into the oil pan, and disengage the oil pan from the bottom section of the crankcase with a few taps.
+Attach the special tool, screw the lock nut into the oil pan until it stops and use several blows to separate the oil pan from the lower section of the crankcase.

-24. Disconnect the oil inlet line and lower crankcase section.
+24. Disconnect the oil inlet pipe and the lower section of the crankcase.

 25. Remove the oil pump.

-26. Disconnect the crankshaft rear oil seal retainer and crankshaft position sensor (TFR) along with the bracket.
+26. Disconnect the crankshaft rear oil seal holder and the crankshaft position sensor (CPS) together with the bracket.

 27.